epics-containers/epics-containers.github.io/docs/user/tutorials/dev_container.rst

 .. code::

-   cd /epics/ioc-adsimdetector
+   cd /epics/ioc
-   rm -r ioc/config
+   rm -r config
-   ln -s /repos/bl01t/iocs/bl01t-ea-ioc-02/config ioc ioc/start.sh
+   ln -s /repos/bl02t/iocs/bl02t-ea-ioc-02/config .
+   # check the ln worked
+   ls -l config
+   ./start.sh

 This removed the boilerplate config and replaced it with the config from the IOC instance bl01t-ea-ioc-02.
 Note that we used a soft link, this